SimonRice/SRMonthPicker/README.md

 ## Usage

 For Interface Builder (including Storyboard), simply drag out a `UIPickerView` in Interface Builder.
 Under the Assistant Editor, set the class of the picker to `SRMonthPicker`.

-If you're building your interfaces by code, it's simply a case of initialising & adding a subview.
+If you're building your interfaces by code, it's simply a case of initialising an SRMonthPicker instance & adding a subview.

 You have properties to show the year first, along with the setting (& getting) the selected date, plus the maximum & minimum years.